 Festival Launch with Radio Devon.
 Speakers - Judi Spiers, Christopher Biggins, Julia Creeke, Laurence Anholt and Tim Pears.

 Welcome to the Sidmouth Literary Festival Roadshow!
 We've got a truly unique event for you with a line up of authors to celebrate Devon and its literary heritage.
-Presenter David Fitzgerald of Radio Devon - our media partner - will be broadcasting live from the beautiful historic Sidholme Hotel.
-Don't miss your chance to be on air!
+Presenter David Fitzgerald of Radio Devon - our media partner - will be featuring the event on his show.

 We're delighted that Every's Solicitors have kindly sponsored this event.